Barbara Parker (California politician)

 Barbara Parker was the city attorney of Oakland, California, from 2011 to 2025.
 Born in Seattle, Parker was one of the first African American women to graduate Harvard Law School.
 After 20 years working as an attorney in the Oakland City Attorney's Office, Parker was appointed city attorney to fill the vacancy left by John Russo.
 Parker won three elections in 2012, 2016 and 2020 to keep the seat.
-She is the first and only African American woman elected to citywide office in Oakland.
+She is the first African American woman elected to citywide office in Oakland.
 While in office, Parker led the office in lawsuits concerning cannabis regulation, the finance industry, climate change and the environment, and human trafficking.

 Early life and career

 Parker is a native of Seattle.
 Parker's mother was a sharecropper and her father was a farmer in Arkansas.
 Parker's parents moved to Seattle for economic opportunity.
 Parker recalls facing racial discrimination in her childhood, and she was encouraged by her parents to improve the conditions of Black people.

 Parker earned an undergraduate degree in economics from the University of Washington.
 She and her siblings are the first generation in her family's history to go to college.

 Parker was one of the very few African American women at Harvard Law School when she graduated in 1975.